GSA/digitalgov.gov/content/guides/dap/common-questions-about-dap.md

 **Q. Does my agency need a TOS with Google to use the services provided under GSA’s Digital Analytics Program?**

 GSA has negotiated a federal terms of service for Google Analytics 360.
 Therefore, agencies do not need to sign a new TOS to use DAP.
 If an agency would like its own separate (not DAP) implementation of Google Analytics 360, it can use the DAP TOS as a starting point, but will need to sign a separate agreement.
-Please contact [dap@support.digitalgov.gov](mailto:dap@support.digitalgov.gov) to request a copy of the terms.
+Please contact [dap@gsa.gov](mailto:dap@gsa.gov) to request a copy of the terms.

 **Q. Is a new privacy notice needed on my agency website if we add Google Analytics 360?**